hotsphink/sfink-tools/doc/VirtualAndPhysicalWindows.md

       gives a potential fix, haven't tried it
   - when you boot, it will require you to reset your PIN. :-(
 - Ongoing
-  - whenever you reboot, you'll need to recreate /dev/md0 with
+  - whenever you reboot, you'll need to recreate /dev/mapper/ssd_view with
-    - `viewsetup -d /dev/nvme0n1` (same as `--action create-md`)
+    - `viewsetup ssd` (same as `--action create-md`)